When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Why now may be a good time to buy a KitchenAid

 The prices of current range KitchenAid stand mixers tend to stay pretty stable.
-However, the prices of the 125 and 175 mixers have dropped at some retailers since the launch of the 185 model in late 2018.
+However, the prices of the 125 and 175 mixers started to drop at some retailers after the launch of the KSM185 model in 2018.

 With so few differences from the new model, if you’re not bothered about the extra colour choices or stainless-steel accessories, this is a great time to go for either of these options.